 How to Disinfect Your Water Supply from Coliform Bacteria

 If your drinking water supply contains coliform bacteria, it must be disinfected prior to consumption.
 Refer to SaskH2O for details.
 Boiling water for several minutes will kill bacteria present in the water.
-If you require specific information on your water supplies, please contact the public health inspector in your health region.
+If you require specific information on your water supplies, please contact the public health inspector in your area.

 What is Nitrate